 Alberta government laying the groundwork for geothermal energy development

-October 7, 2020 – Alberta No. 1 is pleased with the announcement made today by the Provincial Government of its plan to introduce a regulatory framework to support Alberta’s geothermal energy development.
+October 7, 2020 – The Alberta No. 1 team is pleased with the announcement made today by the Provincial Government of its plan to introduce a regulatory framework to support Alberta’s geothermal energy development.
 A ground-breaking move to diversify the Province’s energy sector, regulation will allow for rapid advancement of geothermal projects in Alberta and the continued development of Alberta’s geothermal industry.
 Unlocking the industry through a robust regulatory framework built on the experience of decades of oil and gas extraction is a very positive step.